Public Service Loan Forgiveness (PSLF)

 There is no income limit for the PSLF program.

 Yes!
-Under a recent change by the U.S. Department of Education, Parent PLUS loan borrowers will now be included in the IDR Account Adjustment anticipated to take place in July 2023.
+Under a recent change by the U.S. Department of Education, Parent PLUS loan borrowers will now be included in the IDR Account Adjustment.
 IDR credits will count as eligible payments for PSLF.
 This means, Parent PLUS borrowers can now earn credit towards PSLF for months in which you have worked for a qualifying employer!
 If you believe you might benefit, there may be steps you need to take in order to take advantage of this benefit, particularly updating your employment certification history to reflect all periods of public service employment.
 Visit this link from the Student Borrower Protection Center to understand all of the steps you need to take.

 Here are some free resources: